hashicorp/design-system/website/docs/components/modal/partials/accessibility/accessibility.md

 ## Focus and focus order

-- When the Modal is triggered via the keyboard, focus is trapped within the Modal.
+- When the modal is open, focus moves to the first interactive element within the modal and is trapped within the component.
 - Since a Modal is a complex pattern that can contain any combination of nested components and content, nested elements must adhere to their individual accessibility criteria.

 ### Focus order within a simple Modal